Aloo Bhindi Ki Sabzi Recipe (Spicy Potatoes and Lady's Finger Stir fry)

-Heat a tablespoon of oil in a heavy bottom pan; add 1/2 a teaspoon of cumin seeds, allow it to crackle.
-Add in the curry leaves, boiled and cubed potatoes, salt, 1/2 teaspoon of turmeric powder.
-Stir to combine all the ingredients well.
-Cover the pan and simmer the potatoes for about 4 to 5 minutes, stirring occasionally.
-Open the pan; add in 1/2 teaspoon of coriander powder and red chilli powder and give the mixture a good stir, simmer for a few more minutes and turn off the heat.
-Keep covered aside, till the bhindi is cooked.
+Heat a tablespoon of oil in a heavy bottom pan over medium heat.
+Add a teaspoon of cumin seeds, allow seeds to crackle.
+Add half the curry leaves, boiled and cubed potatoes along with salt, 1/2 teaspoon of turmeric powder.
+Stir to combine.
+Cover the pan with the lid and cook the potatoes for few minutes, stirring occasionally.
+Open the lid of the pan and add 1/2 teaspoon of coriander powder, red chilli powder, stir to combine.
+Simmer for a few more minutes and turn off the heat.
+Keep covered aside, while you cook the bhindi.

 For the Bhindi

-Heat oil in another heavy bottomed pan, add the cumin seeds and allow it to crackle.
-Add in the bhindi, asafoetida and salt.
-Cover the pan (with lid slightly open) and allow the bhindi to simmer, stirring occationally.
-Bhindi releases moisture when covered and will get guey.
-But stay calm, this gooness will go away in the following process.
+Heat oil in another heavy bottomed pan, add the remaining cumin seeds and allow seeds to crackle.
+Add the chopped bhindi, asafoetida and salt.
+Cover the pan (with lid slightly open) and allow the bhindi to simmer, stirring occasionally.
+Bhindi releases moisture when cooked covered and will get sticky.
+But after sometimes it will turn fine.

-Once the bhindi is cooked lightly, it will feel tender.
-At this stage at in the 1/2 teaspoon of coriander powder and red chilli powder.
-Keep the pan slightly open and simmer until the bhindi is reduced in size and cooked well.
+Once the bhindi is slightly tender, add 1/2 teaspoon of coriander powder and red chilli powder.
+Keep the pan slightly open and cook till bhindi is done.
 The bhindi will change its color to brown.

 Once done, gently stir in the sauteed aloo into the bhindi and combine well.
-Cover the pan of aloo bhindi and simmer for another couple of minutes.
+Cover the pan with the lid and simmer for another couple of minutes.
 Turn off the heat and allow the vegetable to rest in the pan, covered for another 3 to 4 minutes.
 This helps the vegetable to gain a little moisture and gather itself together.

 Related Recipes & Articles